peterthorpe5/Gallusggal6_RNAseq/README.md

 if the script has a help, you can accessit like this:
 `python name_of_scrip.py -h`

-The DE exon analysi si too big for the github repo.
+The DE exon analysi is too big for the github repo.